Myles Hesson

-Myles Edward Sinclair Hesson (born 5 June 1990) is a British professional basketball player who plays for the Kagawa Five Arrows of Japan.
+Myles Edward Sinclair Hesson (born 5 June 1990) is a British professional basketball player for Mykonos of the Greek Basketball League.

 Playing career

 Hesson came through the youth ranks of the City of Birmingham Basketball Club and played for the Birmingham Aces in the EBL2 before joining British Basketball League side Essex Pirates in 2010.
 After a standout year at Liverpool Mersey Tigers (2011–12) in which he averaged 15.1 points as well as 7.7 boards a contest in BBL play, he took his game to Germany, joining the Weißenhorn Youngstars of the 2.
 Bundesliga ProB, the third tier of German basketball.
-Dominating the league and averaging a double-double of points and rebounds, Hesson was picked up by Ratiopharm Ulm of Germany’s top-flight Bundesliga in March 2013, where he completed the 2012–2013 campaign.
+Dominating the league and averaging a double-double of points and rebounds, Hesson was picked up by Ratiopharm Ulm of Germany's top-flight Bundesliga in March 2013, where he completed the 2012–2013 campaign.

 Hesson spent the 2013–14 season with the Gießen 46ers in the German 2.
 Bundesliga ProA, the country's second highest league.
 He wrapped up the season by earning eurobasket.com All-German 2.Bundesliga Pro A Forward of the Year honors.
 That landed him a contract with German Bundesliga outfit Eisbären Bremerhaven.
 He appeared in 32 Bundesliga games for the Eisbären squad during the 2014–15 season, averaging 12.2 points, 4.3 rebounds and 1.9 assists per outing.